 2- Certified Associate in Project Management (CAPM)

-If the process of becoming a PMP sounds too challenging, the PMI has a similar credential that you can earn called Certified Associate in Project Management (CAPM).
+If the PMP path seems too demanding, the PMI offers a more accessible credential called Certified Associate in Project Management (CAPM).

 Requirements

-The CAPM is earned by passing a 150 multiple-choice question exam from the Project Management Institute.
+Earn the CAPM by passing a 150 multiple-choice question exam from the Project Management Institute.

-Prior to taking the exam, you must also have:
+Before sitting for the exam, you must have:

-• Secondary degree (high school diploma, associate’s degree, or the global equivalent).
+- Secondary degree (high school diploma, associate’s degree, or global equivalent)

-To maintain your CAPM, you must retake the exam every five years.
+To maintain your CAPM certification, you must retake the exam every five years.

 Price

-Its also estimated that the 23 hours of project management education training will cost an additional $200.
+The required 23 hours of project management education training is estimated to cost an additional $200.

 3- Certified Project Manager (CPM)

-The Project Management Institute is not the only certification body to offer project management certifications.
-The International Association of Project Managers (IAPM) is another group that offers a similar program for those who want to become certified project managers.
+The Project Management Institute isn’t the only organization offering project management certifications.
+The International Association of Project Managers (IAPM) provides a similar program for aspiring certified project managers.

 Requirements

-Just like the PMP, IAPM Certified Project Manager applicants must demonstrate their knowledge of project management through a thorough examination.
-Using their own PM Guide 2.0, the test will cover both the hard and soft factors of project management.
+Like the PMP, IAPM Certified Project Manager candidates must demonstrate their project management knowledge through a comprehensive examination.
+Using their proprietary PM Guide 2.0, the test covers both hard and soft skills in project management.

 Price

-The IAPM charges different rates depending on your nationality.
-U.S. residents will spend approximately $650 to $700 for the certification/examination (based on the current currency rates).
+IAPM charges different rates based on nationality.
+U.S. residents pay approximately $650 to $700 for certification/examination (based on current exchange rates).

 4- Professional in Project Management (PPM)

-The Professional in Project Management (PPM) certification is offered by the Global Association for Quality Management, an international certification agency.
+The Global Association for Quality Management offers the Professional in Project Management (PPM) certification through their international certification agency.

-PPMs will learn how to plan, execute, control, and complete projects.
-The core focus on key trends in managing projects as well as how to develop, lead, and motivate project teams.
+PPM holders learn to plan, execute, control, and complete projects effectively.
+The program focuses on key trends in project management and developing skills to lead and motivate project teams.

 Requirements

-Candidates are required to pass a 150 multiple-choice question exam.
-They will need to score at least a 75% (113 correct out of 150 questions) to pass the exam.
-Course material will be based on an e-course that must be taken prior.
+Candidates must pass a 150 multiple-choice question exam with a minimum score of 75% (113 correct answers out of 150 questions).
+Course material is delivered through a mandatory e-course that must be completed beforehand.

 Price